Ways to Volunteer

 Conversation Partners lead additional small group discussion sessions for ESL students helping them practice speaking during this interactive series called “Something To Talk About.”

 Offering an incredible array of cultural activities for WCC students and the community at large, volunteers coordinate events, helping with mailings, handling ticket sales and preparing journals.
 Proceeds raise money to support a student scholarship.

 The Program offers business students the opportunity to work one-on-one with a corporate mentor.
 Students visit their volunteer mentors at their respective corporate sites.
 Mentors show students the corporate environment while helping them explore career options and the professional working world.

 Volunteers work one-on- one with a special needs student helping them with time management and organizational skills.
 Working under the guidance of the Disability Services Office, they help their students function more productively in a college environment.

-THE NATIVE PLANT CENTER
+NATIVE PLANT CENTER & GREEN THUMBS

 The Native Plant Center is a hub of activity including lectures, luncheons, an annual plant sale and art show, and field trips.
 Volunteers on the Steering Committee help set the Center’s agenda, while others help with the annual events or on maintaining the Demonstration Gardens.
 The Center also runs the Green Thumbs at the College, a group of volunteers helping to beautify the campus each spring.